Mauricio Dubon Player Props: Astros vs. Angels

 - The pitching staff for the Angels has a collective nine K/9, the 10th-best in MLB.

-- The Angels' 4.46 team ERA ranks 21st across all MLB pitching staffs.
+- The Angels have a 4.48 team ERA that ranks 22nd across all league pitching staffs.

-- Angels pitchers combine to rank 18th in baseball in home runs allowed (106 total, 1.2 per game).
+- Angels pitchers combine to allow 106 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The righty last appeared in relief on Tuesday, July 4, when he tossed five innings against the San Diego Padres, allowing five earned runs while giving up seven hits.
+- The lefty's last time out came on Sunday against the Los Angeles Dodgers, when he tossed 3 1/3 innings, surrendering seven earned runs while giving up six hits.

+- In 16 games this season, the 24-year-old has a 4.31 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.